 9 Morning Routines For a Successful Lifestyle

-- Wake up easily.
-Not everyone can be up by sunrise and ready to do big things; some of us (like me) need help.
+- Although early awakening is considered to be one of the best morning routine for success, not everyone can be up by sunrise and ready to do big things; some of us (like me) need help.
 Sleep Cycle Alarm Clock is an app that analyzes your sleep and wakes you during lightest sleep phase.
 This way, you’ll have someone, or at least something, take care of your sleep, and have a higher chance of waking up feeling rested and relaxed.

 - Drink a half litre of water right after you wake up.
 Drinking water throughout the day isn’t just water company marketing – it genuinely offers plenty of benefits.
 It will fire up your metabolism, help flush out toxins and reduce your appetite.
 Besides, your body wlll have just gone about 8 hours without any liquids, and your brain needs water to properly operate.
 Also, a 2013 study showed that drinking water can increase your productivity by 14%.
 If you’re not a big fan of plain water, reward yourself with your favorite tea, for example, right after you drank water.
 That’s Habit Stacking in action!